 Second degree students are not awarded transfer credit and must complete all requirements while registered as a student in the Faculty of Arts.
 Please see an Academic Advisor.

 Credits that transfer directly to a UBC course may be used identically as if the course had been taken at UBC.
 For example, if you receive transfer credit for ENGL 222 you can apply this credit towards any requirement or specialization to which the UBC course ENGL 222 applies, such as the literature requirement or a Major in Canadian Studies.
 You should not register in a course for which you have already received transfer credit as you cannot receive credit twice for the same course.

-Credits that transfer as generic credit (e.g. SOCI 1st) may not automatically apply towards a specific requirement.
-If you feel that the course you completed to earn the generic credit is similar to the required UBC course for a particular specialization, please take the syllabus from your completed course to the department to inquire if you may use this credit in place of the UBC course.
-If you feel that the generic credit should apply towards a specific Faculty requirement, please bring your course syllabus to Arts Academic Advising.
-Note that generic credit is already applicable to many degree requirements so please check your Degree Navigator report first.
+Credits that transfer as unassigned credit (e.g. SOCI 1st) may not automatically apply towards a specific requirement.
+If you feel that the course you completed to earn the unassigned credit is similar to the required UBC course for a particular specialization, please take the syllabus from your completed course to the department to inquire if you may use this credit in place of the UBC course.
+If you feel that the unassigned credit should apply towards a specific Faculty requirement, please bring your course syllabus to Arts Academic Advising.
+Note that unassigned credit is already applicable to many degree requirements so please check your Degree Navigator report first.

 If you were awarded credit along with a preclusion (PR) or an exemption (EX), and you believe that you need to earn specific credit for the precluded or exempt course, please speak with an Academic Advisor prior to registration.

 In rare circumstances students may appeal for a Letter of Permission to study elsewhere and transfer the credit to UBC to be applied to their degree in the Faculty of Arts.
 In order to obtain an LOP a student must be able to demonstrate via an articulate academic rationale and syllabus that the course at the other institution is a unique opportunity which will enhance their UBC Arts degree.